 magento/product-enterprise-edition.
 At any given version, this package requires the same version of

 magento/product-enterprise-edition.
-Therefore, to use Magento EE version 2.1.4, for example,
+Therefore, to use Magento Commerce version 2.1.4, for example,

 composer.json must specify a requirement for